 Beyond the MetroCard: Faster Buses, Better Access to Commuter Rail, Fairer Fares

 Changing the way we pay for transit is about much more than carrying around a new type of farecard.
-Fare policy can speed up trips, expand the service at riders’ disposal, and lower barriers to transit access.
+Fare policy can speed up buses, expand trip options for riders, and lower barriers to transit access.

 The key word is “should.”
-Just because new fare technology will open up possibilities for the MTA to adapt best practices from cities like London and San Francisco, doesn’t mean those changes are inevitable.
+Just because new fare technology will open up possibilities for the MTA to adapt best practices, doesn’t mean those changes are inevitable.
 A generation ago, it took a sustained advocacy effort to get the MTA to maximize the utility of the MetroCard and allow unlimited passes and free transfers between subways and buses.

-The plodding pace of paying fares at the front door is a big reason why NYC bus service is the slowest in the nation.
-With cashless transactions and all-door boarding on all buses, every bus route in the city would move faster overnight.
+The plodding process of paying bus fares one-by-one at the front door is a big reason why NYC bus service is the slowest in the nation.
+There’s a better way: Cities like London and San Francisco took advantage of the features of modern farecards to implement citywide all-door boarding.
+With cashless transactions and all-door boarding on every bus, every bus route in New York would move faster overnight.

 But there’s a big red flag in the MTA’s contract with Cubic, which only mentions “trials of on-board fare collection and all-door boarding” on Select Bus Service routes.
-Paying on-board on high-ridership routes would actually slow down service compared to the status quo, where SBS passengers pre-pay at the curb.
+This falls far short of what the objective should be.
+The vast majority of bus routes are not designated as SBS routes.
+And paying on-board on SBS routes would actually slow down service compared to the status quo, where SBS passengers pre-pay at the curb.